arguello/arguello.github.io/_posts/2015-02-10-deploy-a-racket-web-app.md

 }
 {% endhighlight %}

-The above uses a 301 redirect, which helps with SEO.
+###nginx Caching
+The main benefit of a cache server is that we put less load on our Racket Web Server.
+Requests for static or dynamic assets that are cached need not even reach the application server - our cache server can handle many requests by itself!

-I also added caching; you can see the full config <a href="https://gist.github.com/arguello/9a25162d49e37df84e87#file-default" target="_blank">in this gist</a>.
+I also added caching, to save resources and speed up page loading; you can see the full config <a href="https://gist.github.com/arguello/9a25162d49e37df84e87#file-default" target="_blank">in this gist</a>.